Business Resources during the COVID-19 Pandemic

 - Sponsor an Event through the Parks and Recreation Department.
-(We are currently hosting the Shorewood Scavenger Hunt or check our calendar for updated events.)
+(Check our calendar for updated events.)
 Being involved in community events helps to promote brand awareness and customer loyalty.

 - Make an In-Kind Donation for prizes and giveaways at Village events and programs.
-(We are currently hosting the Shorewood Scavenger Hunt or check our calendar for updated events.)
+(Check our calendar for updated events.)
 These items serve as a great way to encourage customers to visit your business (online or in-person).

 - Be Social!
 The Village of Shorewood has more than 4,500 followers on Facebook and the majority of posts reach 1,000-6,000 people.
 Let us know about any of your business’ accolades, celebrations, or milestones for us to share with our followers.